Web Analytics Made Easy - Statcounter

 • That squishy tissue can't tolerate frost

-All these details kept their palm tree native beginnings in mainly tropical & subtropical areas.
+All these conditions relate to where are palm trees native.
+Their beginnings were mainly in tropical & subtropical areas.

 Think of the lowest temps reached during the coldest times of the year.
-If they're regularly & consistently above 32oF/0oC, some species learned to survive where palm trees are now native.
-As long as the lower range was temporary.
+If they're regularly & consistently above 32oF/0oC, some species adapted to survive where palm trees are now native.
+As long as the lower range was short-lived.

 ELEVATION COUNTS!

-So where are palm trees indigenous, growing naturally?
-Where are palms native or endemic to?
-In which parts of the world?
+So where are palm trees native, growing naturally?
+And in which parts of the world?

 Grove of palm treesPalm Tree Groves Like These Don't Exist Just Anywhere!
 Have You Seen A Palm Forest Like This?